Does Salt Dehydrate You? Find Answers To All Your Salty Questions!

 Provided the intake of the salt is in excess.
 However, in a smaller amount, it is extremely useful for the body.

 The amount of salt in a river or a sea is way more extensive than your body needs to survive or your body can digest.
-Hence, staying away from drinking the water directly from such sources is always a good idea.
+Hence, staying away from drinking water directly from such sources is always a good idea.

 Why does salt water dehydrate you?